Skip to main content

 • Atlan's Microsoft SQL Server workflow connects directly to your database from the Atlan SaaS tenant over port 1433 (default).

-• You provide connection details (hostname, port, database, and credentials) when creating a crawler workflow.
+• You provide connection details (hostname, port, database, credentials) when creating a crawler workflow.

 • Your SQL Server accepts inbound network connections from Atlan's IP addresses, controlled through your firewall rules or network security groups.